behu-kea/dat20-classes/week-8/thymeleaf.md

 ## Accessing data

 Now we have created a simple example that renders some html.
 But what if we wanted to send some data from the controller into the view.
-What we will be looking at now:
+For that we use the `Model` class.

-We send data to the template using the `Model` class.
+This concept of having attributes available in the view is in thymeleaf language called context variables

 **View**